 Pencil pressure adjustment.

-Paints: watercolor, gouacheMixing colors on a palette.
+Paints: watercolor, gouacheMixing paints on a palette.

-Blurring of paint on a large surface.
+Blurring paint on a large surface.

 Applying strokes and strokes to the shape of an object.